- 1 About NBFC as per RBI Act

 - public interest shall be served by granting NBFC registration to this company.

-- the grant of CoR shall not be prejudicial to the operation and consolidation of the financial sector consistent with monetary stability, economic growth and considering such other relevant factors which RBI considers important.
+- the grant of CoR shall not be prejudicial to the operation and consolidation of the financial sector consistent with monetary stability, economic growth, and considering such other relevant factors that RBI considers important.

 Cancellation of NBFC License

 RBI may cancel the License awarded to any NBFC if –